 Our Office’s Safety Precautions

-We are providing emergency care and consultations for infant feeding problems on referral from Lactation Consultants, Pediatricians and Cranial Sacral Therapists by appointment during the COVID-19 Pandemic.
-Elective dental treatment is deferred until further notice for patient and public safety.
-We have access for the use of general anesthesia for young children and patients who have special needs for limited emergency treatment.
+We are providing consultations and treatment for infant feeding problems on referral from Lactation Consultants, Pediatricians and Cranial Sacral Therapists by appointment during the COVID-19 Pandemic.

 To help prevent the transmission of all respiratory infections, including COVID-19, we adhere to standardized infection control measures, such as performing hand hygiene.
 We are screening all individuals who come into the office and only allow those in who are symptom free.
 We follow routine cleaning and disinfection strategies, using cleaners and water to pre-clean surfaces prior to applying an EPA-registered, hospital-grade disinfectant, as well as appropriate sterilization of all tools and equipment.
 We also use new facemasks and gloves for each patient per guidelines set by the FDA, CDC and the American Dental Association.